geoscixyz/em/content/geophysical_surveys/dcr/index.rst

 separate units of  different conductivity and these charges generate an electric potential.
 Data are acquired at the surface by measuring the potential difference between two electrodes.
-A generic  survey involving two current and two potential electrodes is shown in the {diagram below with A,B,M,N}.
+A generic  survey involving two current and two potential electrodes is shown in :numref:`DCR_intro` for the case of (a) a conductive and (b) a resistive unit in a uniform half-space.

 The measured voltage depends upon the positions of the current and potential electrodes with respect to the target as well as on the earth’s conductivity.